All our 3-Generation Testamentary Trust Wills contain Special Disability Trusts

 1. is deemed IMMEDIATELY to no longer have the money (no waiting 3 years)

-2. does not have to wait 3 years as still having the money
+2. does not have to wait 3 years as she still has the money

 3. also, Tom is NOT means-tested for Social Security for the assets in the SDT.